Todd Gibbons

 I was a member of the team at MLB that develops and maintains the official baseball app for iPhone.
 At the time, it was the second-most popular sports app in the world, featuring live and archived game streaming, statistics, schedules and more.
 I worked on features throughout the app in support of iPhone, iPad and Apple Watch.

 Some of the most interesting work involved audio and video streaming, and implementing the network API connecting the app to the official baseball stats database.
-The codebase was a combination of Objective-C and Swift and was produced in a agile environment with Jira, using Jenkins and Fastlane for CI/CD.
 This work included frequent collaboration with product, design, and testing teams.
 In addition to new feature development and debugging, I was also involved in several redesigns and refactorings.

 Experian

 As a contractor for MEDL mobile, I was part of a team of four developers maintaining the Experian app, a tool for consumers to track and improve their credit scores.
-This was just before Swift was released, so all the work was done with Objective-C. The project was heavily dependent on the highly-sensitive consumer credit database, so part of my job involved frequent collaboration with the server-side team to develop and improve the networking API.
+The project was heavily dependent on the highly-sensitive consumer credit database, so part of my job involved frequent collaboration with the server-side team to develop and improve the networking API.

 Tracer